cheekeet86/project-capstone/README.md

 | Speed | Average, 95th-Percentile |
 | Altitude | Minimum, Average, Maximum |

+I used both downsampling and upsampling to handle the imbalanced datasets i.e. certain sports have very high (e.g running) or low (e.g. kayaking) number of workouts.
+Downsampling was done without replacement while Upsampling was done with replacements.

 Finally, I used the Voting Classifier to make prediction for the multi-classification problem.
 The Voting Classifier used the following estimators:

 1. Logistic Regression